-The ancient city of Capharnaum was an important village in the life of our Lord because it was the site of many incidents in His life.
+The ancient city of Capernaum was an important village in the life of our Lord because it was the site of many incidents in His life.
 It was the place where He lived when He left Nazareth (Matt 4:13).
-It was also the place where He performed many healing miracles, including the curing of the mother of St. Peter’s wife (Matt 8:5-15).
-It was the place where He first met the Apostles Peter, Andrew, James and John (Mark 1:29), the place where He healed those who were possessed by devils (Mark 1:32), and the place where He frequently taught ̶ in the synagogue of Capharnaum (John 6:60).
+It was also the place where He performed many healing miracles, including the curing of St. Peter's mother-in-law (Matt 8:5-15).
+It was the place where He first met the Apostles Peter, Andrew, James, and John (Mark 1:29), the place where He healed those who were possessed by devils (Mark 1:32), and the place where He frequently taught ̶ in the synagogue of Capernaum (John 6:60).
 Unfortunately, it was also the city that He cursed because of the people’s lack of response to His teachings (Matt 11:23).
 Although the synagogue was destroyed with the destruction of Jerusalem in A.D.
 70, another synagogue was built over it at around A.D.
 250 – 300.
 The city remained occupied until it was abandoned in the 11th century A.D.
-Since then the city had been ignored for about a thousand years until it was rediscovered in the 1800’s by the British scholar, Edward Robinson, who first correctly identified the special building near the lake as a synagogue.
+Then the city had been ignored for about a thousand years until it was rediscovered in the 1800s by the British scholar, Edward Robinson, who first correctly identified the special building near the lake as a synagogue.
 This discovery led to further investigation and research.
 The excavation at the site continued for many years (although with some interruptions), which led to the discovery of the original synagogue where Christ taught, and the ruins of what was now believed to be the stone house of St. Peter.
-All these discoveries are important because they authenticate the fact that the Biblical narratives are not fictitious tales, but real stories.
-For a good article on Capharnaum, see Capernaum.
+All these discoveries are important because they authenticate the fact that biblical narratives are not fictitious tales, but real stories.
+For a good article on Capernaum, see Capernaum.
 For the story of its archaeological discovery, see Identification of the Ancient Capernaum.

-D. EVIDENCES FOR PHYSICAL OBJECTS MENTIONED IN THE GOSPELS
+D. EVIDENCES OF PHYSICAL OBJECTS MENTIONED IN THE GOSPELS

 The trustworthiness of the New Testament is further manifested by external evidences that confirm particular details of physical objects or things cited in the New Testament narratives.
 Here are a couple of examples of objects that have been unearthed that increase our confidence in the historical accuracy of the New Testament accounts.